slds-lmu/paper_2019_iml_measures/notes.md

 - How to get interaction measure more stable?
 - Optimize over all learners?
 Or per learner and combine pareto sets in the end?
 - How do you (in code) correctly do  hyperparameter tuning across different learners and parameters?
+- First a paper with only the measures?
+Or already with multicrit optimization?

 # Novelty
 - Suggesting (novel) interpretability measures and testing them